From Bi-Level to One-Level: A Framework for Structural Attacks to Graph Anomaly Detection: Introduction

-The previous example shows that there is an urgent need to investigate the \textit{adversarial robustness} of current GAD systems -- \textit{how robust could those GAD systems be under carefully designed attacks?} To this end, we initiate the study of structural attacks against GAD systems, answering to what extend an attacker can evade the detection of prevalent GAD systems by solely manipulating graph structures.
-Studying such structural attacks has significant practical implications.
-Previous research on evading detection tools (e.g., PDF/Android malware detection \cite{7791883}) primarily operate in a feature space, where attackers manipulate the \textit{extracted} feature vectors.
-Consequently, it is known that the manipulated feature vectors are hard to be mapped back to real entities (e.g., PDF/Android software), affecting the effectiveness of the actual attacks.
-In contrast, altering the structure of a graph always corresponds to manipulating actual connections among entities, making structural attacks highly realizable in practice.
-Besides, there are scenarios where an attacker could have control of the whole graph structure, allowing the global optimization of the attacks.
-A representative example is the Command \& Control center in Botnets \cite{180611}, which can coordinate the communication among Bots, i.e., globally optimizing the structure of the communication graph, to evade Botnets detection tools.
-These practical threats imposed by structural attacks motivate us to systematically study the attacker's ability to evade GAD.
+The previous example shows that it is of great importance to investigate the \textit{adversarial robustness} of current GAD systems -- \textit{how robust could those GAD systems be under carefully designed attacks?} To this end, we continue our preliminary study \cite{binarizedattack} of structural attacks against GAD systems, answering how much an attacker can help the victim nodes to evade detection of the GAD systems via perturbing the graph structures.
+Analyzing the structural poisoning attacks on relational data plays a key role in the graph security field.
+Previous studies mainly focus on manipulating the feature space (PDF/Android malware detection \cite{7791883}).
+However, the manipulated feature vectors can barely be mapped back to the real entities (PDF/Android software), thus alleviating the effects of the adversarial attacks.
+On the other hand, changing the graph structure directly represents changing the actual connections among entities, thus leading to a more realistic attack.
+Moreover, it is also possible for an attacker to have full knowledge of the graph structure and form a global attack.
+For example, the Command \& Control center in Botnets \cite{180611} can coordinate the communications among Bots globally and evade Botnets detection.
+To address this issue, it is vital to concretely analyze the structural poisoning attacks against the graph anomaly model and motivate the analyst to design a more robust graph learning model.